Do you use Facebook Custom Audiences? If yes, then how many types do you use?

 Here are ten of them:

 Customer lifetime value (CLV) is one of the most important metrics for understanding your customers.
 CLV gives you the data to understand how much money you should spend on acquiring customers, how to offer products and services tailored to your best customers, and how much you should invest to retain a customer.
+The best part is that the number of Internet users is growing rapidly year-over-year and that just means more customers.

 Do you have a list of your customers with the highest lifetime value?
 If not, here’s the foundation for calculating lifetime value: